 There is nothing on the website to suggest that it offers bonuses, which is remarkable given the highly competitive online bookmaking industry.
 However, there are bonuses available to Canadian bettors so be sure to check the site for details.
 Bonuses should not be the one and only reason why one opens an account with an online bookmaker, however, it makes sense to mop up whatever is out there.

-Canada’s Kanhawake Gaming Commission licenses and regulates the sportsbook.
+Canada’s Kanhawake Gaming Commission licenses and regulates the bookmaker.
 Kahnawake was one of the world’s first jurisdictions to recognise the huge opportunities that the online wagering and gaming industry offers and, since 1999, its Gaming Commission has been continuously licensing and regulating a range of online wagering and gaming operators.

 Kanhawake Gaming Commission licence holders must host their operations at Mohawk Internet Technologies, a data centre that is located within the Mohawk Territory of Kahnawake.